Desmond Morris: Career

 Morris's books include The Naked Ape: A Zoologist's Study of the Human Animal, published in 1967.
 The book sold well enough for Morris to move to Malta in 1968 to write a sequel and other books.
 In 1973 he returned to Oxford to work for the ethologist Niko Tinbergen.
 From 1973 to 1981, Morris was a Research Fellow at Wolfson College, Oxford.
 In 1979 he undertook a television series for Thames TV, The Human Race, followed in 1982 by Man Watching in Japan, The Animals Road Show in 1986 and then several other series.
 Morris wrote and presented the BBC documentary The Human Animal and its accompanying book in 1994.
-National Life Stories conducted an oral history interview (C1672/16) with Desmond Morris in 2015 for its Science and Religion collection held by the British Library.
+National Life Stories conducted an oral history interview (C1672/16) with Morris, in 2015, for its Science and Religion collection held by the British Library.

 Morris is a Fellow honoris causa of the Linnean Society of London.

+Parallel to his academic and media career, Morris continued to create paintings in a Surrealist style.
+His art career spanned 70 years of his long life, though for decades his paintings were not widely known.
+But gradually they featured in exhibitions and were bought by public galleries, including the Tate in London.
+In 2017 his paintings were the subject of a BBC Four documentary The Secret Surrealist.
+Morris continued to paint Surrealist artworks quite prolifically into his nineties.

 Personal life

 Morris's father suffered lung damage in World War I, and died when Morris was 14.
-His mother would not let him attend the funeral and he was sent off to friends in the countryside.
-He later said, "It was the beginning of a lifelong hatred of the establishment.
+He was not allowed to go to the funeral and said later; "It was the beginning of a lifelong hatred of the establishment.
 The church, the government and the military were all on my hate list and have remained there ever since."
 His grandfather William Morris, an enthusiastic Victorian naturalist and founder of the Swindon local newspaper, greatly influenced him during his time living in Swindon.

 In July 1952, Morris married Ramona Baulch; they had one son, Jason.
-In 1978, Morris was elected vice-chairman of Oxford United F.C.
+In 1978 Morris was elected vice-chairman of Oxford United.
+While a director of the club, he designed its ox-head badge based on a Minoan-style bull's head, which remains in use to this day.

 Morris lived in the same house in North Oxford as the 19th-century lexicographer James Murray who worked on the Oxford English Dictionary.
 He has exhibited at the Taurus Gallery in North Parade, Oxford, close to where he lived.
 He is the patron of the Friends of Swindon Museum and Art Gallery and gave a talk to launch the charity in 1993.
 Since the death of his wife in 2018 he has lived with his son and family in Ireland.